 How to Help Someone Addicted to Heroin

 Knowing the signs of heroin use and addiction can help a loved one spot the issue so that that treatment can be sought.
 When a person is abusing heroin, their behaviors may change as they spend more time finding and using the drug.
 As this occurs, their health and quality of life can greatly suffer.

 At this time, the following signs and symptoms of heroin use may develop, including when a person:

-- uses heroin more frequently or in greater amounts than they planned on.
+- Uses heroin more frequently or in greater amounts than they planned.

-- loses large amounts of their day to using heroin or feeling sick after it begins to wear off.
+- Loses large amounts of their day to using heroin or feeling sick after it wears off.